A Home of Our Own: Plot

-Frances Lacey, a widow, is fired from her job at a potato chip factory when she is groped by her supervisor and assaults him.
+Frances Lacey, a widow, is fired from her job at a potato chip factory when she is groped by her supervisor and defends herself.
 The same day, her eldest son Shayne is brought home by the police for stealing change from payphones, but they don't press charges.
 Deciding that Los Angeles is an unfit place to raise a family, Frances packs the kids up, sells everything they can't carry, and drives the family out of state in search of a new life.
 When their money runs out, Frances trades her wedding ring for car repairs, describing her late husband as a "vagabond Irish Catholic son-of-a-bitch".
 Their meager resources get them as far as Hankston, Idaho, where Frances spots the unfinished frame of a wood house a few miles outside town, across the road from Moon's Nursery.
 Finding that the proprietor of the nursery, Mr. Munimura, is the owner of the property; though virtually penniless, Frances proposes to buy it from him in exchange for work by her and her children, whom she collectively calls the "Lacey Tribe".

 As winter approaches, the Laceys work hard to make the house habitable.
 Though cold and untrusting at first, Mr. Munimura warms to the family, helping them build and becoming an uncle-like figure to the children.
 Frances finds a job as a waitress at a bowling alley in Hankston and puts every dollar she can spare into improvement of the house.
 Shayne finds work at a local dairy, and middle son Murray begins helping out at a local scrapyard, earning various home improvement items as payment.
 At Christmas, the kids are disappointed when they receive construction tools as gifts.
 Shayne accuses Frances of putting her own dream before her kids' interests, but is saved from punishment by a visit from Mr. Munimura.
 Mr. Munimura reveals to Frances that he and his late wife began building the house for their son, who died fighting in Korea.
 That night, eldest daughter Lynn gives Frances her last present; a floral-pattern blouse she had previously liked in the church's donation bin.